aeyakovenko/aeyakovenko.github.io/resume.md

    * Implemented a roaming protocol for 802.11a/b networks for NetBSD

 #### Personal Research
-   * Neural Networks, Genetic Algorithms, Markov Models, and Bayesian Inference Algorithms
+   * Machine Learning and functional programming.

 ### References
    * Brian Kelley, Senior Director of Technology, <bkelley@quicinc.com>